Mark 9.9-13,

 Probably because this vision is so open to utter misinterpretation, Jesus decided to have his kids keep it to themselves for a while, just till the context of his own resurrection helped make it make sense.

-Mark 9.9-10 KWL - 9 As they were going down the hill, Jesus commanded the students
+Mark 9.9-10 KWL 9 As they’re going down the hill,- Jesus commands his students

-Matthew 17.9 KWL - As they were going down the hill, Jesus commanded the students, saying,
+Matthew 17.9 KWL - As they’re going down the hill,

-- They were silent, and in those days, reported nothing they saw to anyone.
+- and in those days, report nothing they see to anyone.

 Obviously they told everybody afterwards, ’cause now the story’s in